MohamadYusuf/WebRx-Site/docs/hasfocus-binding.md

 {% include sample-warning.html %}
 # The hasFocus-Binding

 The hasFocus binding links a DOM element's focus state with a viewmodel property.
-It is a two-way binding, so:

-If you set the viewmodel property to true or false, the associated element will become focused or unfocused.
+It is a two-way binding, so if you set the viewmodel property to true or false, the associated element will become focused or unfocused.
-If the user manually focuses or unfocuses the associated element, the viewmodel property will be set to true or false accordingly.
+If the user manually focuses or unfocuses the associated element, the view-model property will be set to true or false accordingly.

 This is useful if you're building sophisticated forms in which editable elements appear dynamically, and you would like to control where the user should start typing, or respond to the location of the caret.